 Martin Loosemore is Professor of Construction Management at UNSW.
-He is a Fellow of the Royal Institution of Chartered Surveyors and a Fellow of the Chartered Institute of Building.
-His research has received numerous international awards and he has generated over $8 million of competitive research funding including 7 Australian Research Council Grants.
-He has published over 200 scholarly books and internationally refereed articles in risk management, innovation, social enterprise, corporate social responsibility and HRM.
+He is a Fellow of the Chartered Institute of Building.
+His research has received numerous international awards and he has generated over $11 million of competitive research funding including 9 Australian Research Council Grants.
+He has published over 200 scholarly books and internationally refereed articles in risk management, innovation, social enterprise and procurement, corporate social responsibility and HRM.

 His most recent research on social value, social enterprise and corporate social responsibility explores how private contracting and consulting firms operating in the construction and engineering industries can engage more effectively with the communities in which they build and leave a positive and sustainable legacy for future generations.